guides8 min read

 Position Abbreviations

 Positions are the first thing you note for every player involved in a hand.
-These abbreviations are universal across poker forums, analysis tools, and hand history formats.
+These abbreviations are standard across most poker forums, analysis tools, and hand history formats.

 Full Ring (9–10 Players):